Mastering the IB Computer Science Extended Essay Criteria: A Practical Guide

 Struggling to understand the IB Computer Science Extended Essay grading criteria?
-This comprehensive guide breaks down each criterion, providing clear explanations, practical tips, and actionable advice to help you achieve top marks.
+This practical guide breaks down each criterion, providing clear explanations, practical tips, and useful advice to help you achieve top marks.
 We'll cover everything from Focus and Method to Engagement, ensuring you understand exactly what examiners are looking for and how to meet the IB standards.
 This guide also touches on the role of AI grading assistants in modern assessment.

 What is the Computer Science Extended Essay?